Phencyclidine: Mechanism of action

-Phencyclidine is an NMDA receptor antagonist that blocks the activity of the NMDA receptor to cause anaesthesia and analgesia without causing cardiorespiratory depression.
+Phencyclidine is a noncompetitive NMDA receptor antagonist that blocks the activity of the NMDA receptor to cause anaesthesia and analgesia without causing cardiorespiratory depression.
 NMDA is an excitatory receptor in the brain, when activated normally the receptor acts as an ion channel and there is an influx of positive ions through the channel to cause nerve cell depolarisation.
-Phencyclidine enters the ion channel and binds, reversibly and non-competitively, inside the channel pore to block the entry of positive ions to the cell, thereby inhibiting cell depolarisation.
+Phencyclidine inhibits the NMDA receptor by binding to the specific PCP binding site located within the ion channel.
+The PCP binding site is near the magnesium blocking site, which may explain the similar inhibitory effects.
+Binding at the PCP site is mediated by two non-covalent interactions within the receptor: hydrogen bonding and hydrophobic interaction.
+Binding is also controlled by the gating mechanism of the ion channel.
+Because the PCP site is located within the ion channel, a coagonist such as glycine must bind and open the channel for PCP to enter, bind to the PCP site, and block the channel.

 Neurotoxicity

 Some studies found that, like other NMDA receptor antagonists, PCP can cause a kind of brain damage called Olney's lesions in rats.
 Studies conducted on rats showed that high doses of the NMDA receptor antagonist dizocilpine caused reversible vacuoles to form in certain regions of the rats' brains.
 All studies of Olney's lesions have only been performed on non-human animals and may not apply to humans.
-One unpublished study by Frank Sharp reportedly showed no damage by the NDMA antagonist ketamine, a structurally similar drug, far beyond recreational doses, but due to the study never having been published, its validity is controversial.
+One unpublished study by Frank Sharp reportedly showed no damage by the NMDA antagonist ketamine, a structurally similar drug, far beyond recreational doses, but due to the study never having been published, its validity is controversial.

 PCP has also been shown to cause schizophrenia-like changes in N-acetylaspartate and N-acetylaspartylglutamate levels in the rat brain, which are detectable both in living rats and upon necropsy examination of brain tissue.
 It also induces symptoms in humans that mimic schizophrenia.
 PCP not only produced symptoms similar to schizophrenia, it also yielded electroencephalogram changes in the thalamocortical pathway (increased delta decreased alpha) and in the hippocampus (increase theta bursts) that were similar to those in schizophrenia.
 PCP-induced augmentation of dopamine release may link the NMDA and dopamine hypotheses of schizophrenia.

 Pharmacokinetics

+PCP is both water- and lipid-soluble and is therefore distributed throughout the body quickly.
 PCP is metabolized into PCHP, PPC and PCAA.
 The drug is metabolized 90% by oxidative hydroxylation in the liver during the first pass.
 Metabolites are glucuronidated and excreted in the urine.
 Nine percent of ingested PCP is excreted in its unchanged form.

 When smoked, some of the compound is broken down by heat into 1-phenylcyclohexene (PC) and piperidine.

 The time taken before the effects of PCP manifest is dependent on the route of administration.
 The onset of action for inhalation occurs in 2–5 minutes, whereas the effects may take 15 to 60 minutes when ingested orally.